Pitt Business Alumnae Council

 Events

-Pitt Business Tea: Each fall, together with the College of Business Administration, the Pitt Business Alumnae Council hosts an afternoon tea to kick-off the new academic year.
+Each fall, together with the School of Business, the Pitt Business Alumnae Council hosts an afternoon tea to kick-off the new academic year.
 During the event we highlight certain student organizations that provide opportunities for female students to continue their education outside of the classroom and facilitate the development of connections between students and alumnae.

 Scholarship Opportunity